sathyanarayanat/NASSCOM-VSD-SOC-DESIGN-AND-PLANNING/README.md

 ![routing error](images/d5_error_log.png)

-We can resolve the error by making chnages in the environment variable.
-One such varibale is ```FP_core_util```.
+We can resolve the error by making changes in certain environment variables.
+One such varibale is ```FP_CORE_UTIL```.
 We reduce the core utilization from the default value of 50 percent to 30 percent.

 ```
 set ::env(FP_CORE_UTIL) 30